alandefreitas/futures/docs/motivation.md

     g.wait_for_all();
     ```

-Tasks in a task graph are analogous to deferred futures whose continuations are defined before the execution starts.
+Tasks in a task graph are **analogous to deferred futures** whose continuations are defined before the execution starts.
 However, we need to explicitly define all relationships between tasks before any execution starts, which might be
 inconvenient in some applications.
 Futures and async functions, on the other hand, allow us to 1) combine eager and lazy
 tasks, and 2) directly express their relationships in code without any explicit graph containers.

 On the other hand, [P1055](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2018/p1055r0.pdf) proposed the concept of
-deferred work, in opposition to eager futures, such as [std::future].
+**deferred work**, in opposition to eager futures, such as [std::future].
 The idea is that a task related to a future should
 not start before its continuation is applied.
 This eliminates the race between the result and the continuation in eager
 futures.
-Futures with deferred work are lock-free and easier to implement ([example](https://godbolt.org/z/jWYno73nE)).
+Futures with deferred work are also easier to implement ([example](https://godbolt.org/z/jWYno73nE)).

 ### Senders and Receivers

 To differentiate this "Future" concept proposed in P1055 from a [std::future],
-[P1194](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2018/p1194r0.html) proposes the name "senders" to represent
+[P1194](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2018/p1194r0.html) proposes the name "**senders**" to represent
-the "deferred" concept defined in [P1055](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2018/p1055r0.pdf).
+the "**deferred**" concept defined in [P1055](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2018/p1055r0.pdf).
 The
 paper also proposes to rename the function `then` to `submit` to suggest the possibility that it may in fact submit the
 task for execution.

 More recently, [P2300](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2021/p2300r1.html) and [libunifex] propose a
 model based on "senders" and "receivers" for asynchronous operations.
 From
-a [computer science perspective](#in-computer-science), senders and receivers are constraints for futures and promises.
+a [computer science perspective](#in-computer-science), senders and receivers are constraints for **futures and promises**.
 From a C++ perspective, these are defined as [concepts](https://en.cppreference.com/w/cpp/language/constraints) rather
 than object types.
 For this reason, the syntax of sender types is still analogous to futures: